Avoid These 6 Social Security Claiming Errors

 In survey after survey, upcoming and existing retirees state their number one fear is running out of money in retirement.
 A smart Social Security claiming strategy can help protect against this outcome.
 Yet people claim with no analysis.
 Social Security benefits will provide over $1 million in benefits for many couples.
 Would you make a decision about $1 million with no analysis?

-You can use a Social Security calculator, to help you avoid costly Social Security mistakes.
-It’s great to check out the calculators, and I recommend you play around with them, but coordinating when and how you take retirement withdrawals in a tax-efficient manner requires a great deal of expertise.
-See What a Good Retirement Planner Will Do For Me, and consider finding one before you claim.
+You can use a Social Security calculator to help you avoid costly Social Security mistakes.
+It’s great to check out the calculators, and we recommend you play around with them, but coordinating when and how you take retirement withdrawals in a tax-efficient manner requires a great deal of expertise.
+Consider finding a good retirement planner before you claim.